The Fear of Geometry

 Observation, by No Code, features a signature hexagon and a fairly direct line back to HAL and 2001.

-One thought on “The Fear of Geometry
+One response to “The Fear of Geometry”

 Leave a comment